-For all the incredible things the non-profit are doing, there’s one area in particular that’s got me excited and inspired; the Women Startup Challenge, which provides young female entrepreneurs with advice, tools and guidance in starting up their own tech companies.
+For all the incredible things the non-profit are doing, there’s one area, in particular, that’s got me excited and inspired; the Women Startup Challenge, which provides young female entrepreneurs with advice, tools and guidance in starting up their own tech companies.

-With origins in San Francisco, Girls in Tech set out to end gender inequality in high-tech industries, with more that 61,000 members across 32 countries today, the brands reach has been astounding so far.
+With origins in San Francisco, Girls in Tech set out to end gender inequality in high-tech industries, with more than 61,000 members across 32 countries today, the brands reach has been astounding so far.

-From their AMPLIFY startup challenge and Catalyst conference to bootcamps and personal mentorship, the organisation really does provide a full-range of services that young women can use to break into digital industries.
+From their AMPLIFY startup challenge and Catalyst conference to boot camps and personal mentorship, the organisation really does provide a full-range of services that young women can use to break into digital industries.

 The world’s largest women in tech event series, Women of Silicon Valley empowers individuals and brands to connect, collaborate and take action to champion gender diversity and inclusion.